VedanthChinta/MyWebsite/README.md

 # MyWebsite
-Leveraged HTML and CSS to build MyWebsite
+Explored Foundational building blocks of HTML and CSS to make a personal website!